okta/okta-oidc-js/packages/okta-react-native/README.md

 ### `createConfig`

 This method will create a configured client on the native modules.
+Resolves `true` if successfully configures a client.

 ```javascript
 await createConfig({